Overview

 Being patient can also be beneficial; recovery is often gradual, and finding a treatment approach you enjoy can take time.

 Seeking help can be a positive and courageous step, and numerous resources are available to assist individuals on their path to improved mental well-being, from healthcare professionals to community support groups.
-It is important to consult with a doctor or medical professional before beginning or changing any medication plan.
+It is important to consult a doctor or medical professional before beginning or changing any medication plan.
 The information provided in this article is not intended as medical advice; please consult a qualified healthcare professional for personalized guidance.

 The BetterHelp platform is not intended for any information regarding which drugs, medication, or medical treatment may be appropriate for you.
 The content is providing generalized information, not specific for one individual.
 You should not take any action without consulting with a qualified medical professional.